-PLACES TO VISIT IN OUR CUSCO CITY TOUR
+PLACES YOU VISIT IN OUR CUSCO CITY TOUR

 CUSCO CITY TOUR – PRIVATE GUIDED TOURS EVERY DAY – In the morning (9 am) or afternoon (1pm)

-In the afternoon, we will pick you up from your hotel proceeding to visit the Imperial City.
+We will pick you up from your hotel to being your visit of the Imperial City.
 It is a living example of the mix of Andean and Spanish culture.
 We start the tour at the Convent of Santo Domingo built over the Koricancha, which was the Ancient Inca Palace and the main worship center of the Sun God.
-You are given plenty of time to enjoy these incredible sites.
-From there we visit the archaeological site of Sacsayhuaman, with its impressive Inca architecture, which dominates the city.
+You are given plenty of time to enjoy these incredible sights.
+From there, we visit the archaeological site of Sacsayhuaman, with its impressive Inca architecture, which dominates the city.
 Finally, we explore the archaeological sites of Q’enqo, Pucapucara and Tambomachay, which are located in the northeast section of the city.
-You will return to your hotel in Cusco in the early evening.
+We will take you back to your hotel in Cusco after the four hour tour.

 Koricancha and the Convent of Santo Domingo

-The convent was built on the spectacular Coricancha ‘enclosure of gold’.
-This was the most important temple dedicated to the worship of the Sun and the walls of which were lined with solid sheets of gold.
-All that remains now is the fine stonework; the conquistadors took the rest and destroyed the temple to build the convent.
-Coricancha was also an observatory, where priests kept track of major celestial events.
-Today it houses an impressive collection of canvas paintings from the Escuela Cusqueña of art.
+The convent was built on the spectacular Coricancha, which translates to ‘enclosure of gold’.
+This was the most important temple dedicated to the worship of the sun and during Incan times, the walls of which were lined with solid sheets of gold.
+All that remains now is the fine stonework; the conquistadors took the rest and dismantled the temple to build the convent.
+Coricancha was also an observatory, where Incan priests kept track of major celestial events.
+Besides the impressive Incan and Spanish architecture and history, you will also see an impressive collection of canvas paintings from the Escuela Cusqueña de Arte.

-Sacsayhuaman (which means ‘satisfied falcon’) is one of the most impressive sites built by the Incas.
-It is generally referred to as a fortress; however, it is not certain what its main function was in reality.
+Sacsayhuaman, which means ‘satisfied falcon,’ is one of the most impressive sites built by the Incas.
+It is generally referred to as a fortress.
+However, it is not certain what its main function was before the Spanish arrived.
 Current research suggests that it was more likely used as a temple, as Inca tombs have been discovered in the area.

-The site is a marvelous archeological feat; even now after it was destroyed, one can only imagine its greatness when it stood in its full glory.
+The site is a marvelous archeological feat: even now, after has been destroyed, one can imagine its greatness when it stood in its full glory.
 The stones in the wall are incredible and the largest one weighs 128 tons.

-The Incas envisioned Cusco as having a puma shape and Sacsayhuaman was the head.
+The Incas planned the city of Cusco in the shape of a puma, with Sacsayhuaman as the head.
 The magnificent zigzag walls are the major attraction.
 The grounds surrounding Sacsayhuaman are still used today for the colourful festival of Inti Raymi, which is held to celebrate the winter’s solstice on the 24th of June.

-The site of Q’enqo (meaning ‘maze’ in Quechua) contains the most impressive carved rocks in the Cusco area.
-There are carvings everywhere, although some are very indistinct, such as a llama, a condor and snakes have been identified.
-There are many zigzag channels on top of the natural rock, probably used for pouring sacrificial chicha (a local liquor made from corn).
-Below the rock, there are a number of caves and passageways, an altar, which was used for the sacrifices of lamas, and mummifications of buried people have been discovered.
+The site of Q’enqo, which means ‘maze’ in Quechua, contains the most impressive carved rocks in the Cusco area.
+There are carvings everywhere, although some are indistinct, as a llama, a condor and snakes have been identified.
+There are many zigzag channels sculpted into the natural rock, probably used for pouring sacrificial chicha (a local drink made from corn).
+Below the rock, there are a number of caves and passageways, an altar, which was used for the sacrifices of lamas.
+The mummifications of buried people have also been discovered at this site.

-Puka Pukara means ‘the red fortress in quechua.
+Puka Pukara means ‘the red fortress in Quechua.
 This is a small site and although the name suggests that it was a fortress, it does not appear to have had any defensive purpose.
-Probably it was used as an administrative center.
-The interesting point is the way the Incas built the walls over the rocks.
+Probably it was used as an administrative center and was also a resting place for chaskis who carried messages from town to town.
+The interesting point here is the way the Incas built the walls over the natural bedrock.

 WHAT IS INCLUDED?